Space-Engineers-Modding/modding-reference/_doc/reference/tools/3d-modelling/seut/main-panel/mirrormode.md

 </div></div>

 ### Model
-This links to a `Mirroring`-type scene, which is used instead of an instance of the normal model contained within the `Main`-collection for mirroring display.
+This links to another scene, which is used for mirroring display in place of an instance of the normal model contained within the `Main`-collection of the current scene.
 <br><br/>
 <p style="text-align:right">[*&nbsp;*{: .fa .fa-database} Back to SEUT Reference](../seut.html){: .btn .btn-blue}</p>